Consultations by Appointment Only

 Each step of the OUI court process requires careful preparation and a deep understanding of Maine’s legal landscape.
 At The Maine Criminal Defense Group, our attorneys work tirelessly to challenge evidence, protect your rights, and pursue the best possible outcome for your case.

-In South Paris, Maine, confronting an OUI charge may feel overwhelming, but you don’t have to face it in alone.
-Our steadfast OUI defense team is ready to safeguard your rights, scrutinize evidence, and strive for the optimal resolution in your case.
+Confronting an OUI/DUI charge in South Paris, Maine may feel overwhelming, but you don’t have to face it in alone.
+Our steadfast OUI/DUI defense attorneys near you are ready to safeguard your rights, scrutinize evidence, and strive for the optimal resolution in your case, while protecting your rights.

 Backed by a history of successful outcomes, we are dedicated to offering you seasoned legal advice and steadfast assistance through this demanding period.
-Should you have inquiries about navigating an OUI charge in South Paris, Maine, reach out to The Maine Criminal Defense Group at (207) 571-8146.
+Should you have inquiries about navigating an OUI/DUI charge in South Paris, Maine, reach out to The Maine Criminal Defense Group today.

 REQUEST A CONSULTATION